 Crews made many significant contributions in the areas of helicopter development, qualification and fleet support with regard to aeroelasticity, ground resonance, structural dynamics, and vibration.
 He was a principal engineer for those disciplines during the development and fielding of the UH-60A/L, AH-64A/D, OH-58D, CH-47D, and RAH-66.
 He solved numerous dynamics and vibration problems on all US Army helicopter types, serving both in leadership roles and as a subject matter expert on multidisciplinary engineering teams.

 Dr. Crews successfully leveraged his active interest in Health and Usage Monitoring Systems (HUMS) to achieve substantial improvements in aircraft sustainment.
 He was also instrumental in establishing technical direction for the Aviation Vibration Analyzer (AVA), and contributed significantly to onboard rotor smoothing and drive train vibration analysis for condition-based maintenance (CBM) techniques and applications, as well as automated aircraft weight and balance applications, and automated mission planning systems.

-An AHS member for more than forty years, Crews joined as a graduate student in 1975 and remained active in the Society until the end; he was recognized as an AHS Technical Fellow in 2010.
+An AHS (now VFS) member for more than forty years, Crews joined as a graduate student in 1975 and remained active in the Society until the end of his life; he was recognized as an AHS Technical Fellow in 2010.